daiki-skm/epson-hack/README.md

 # epsonhack
-This is a repository of epson hackathon 2021.
+This is a repository of the Epson hackathon on Feb.
+28,29 2021.

 ## Theme
 The theme of this hackathon is "Accelerate smart cities with epson printer".